bergio13/ConfSets.jl/README.md

 clt_interval = confint(data, alpha, "clt", sequential=true)

 # Compute confidence interval using Hoeffding's Inequality
-# The argument'rang'is the range of the data (e.g. if the distribution is in hte range 9-13 --> set rang=4)
+# The argument'rang'is the range of the data (e.g. if the distribution is in the range 9-13 --> set rang=4)
-hoeffding_interval = confint(data, alpha, "hoeffding", rang=3, sequential=false)
+hoeffding_interval = confint(data, alpha, "hoeffding", rang=4, sequential=false)

 # Compute confidence interval using Chebyshev's Inequality
 chebyshev_interval = confint(data, alpha, "chebyshev", sequential=true)